hy172574895/EasyCompleteYou/ReadMe.md

 **Importance**: ECY will not support any plugin that functions resemble with `LeaderF` and `ultisnips` unless there are critical demands.

 ### Q: I only need a engine for python, why ECY install all engine's code in my computer?
-A: For out of the box, better.
+A: For outing of the box, better.
 You should no worry about ECY code in you computer, because it is python script(totally open source) and its size is not big and even small.

 ### Q: Why not use Ale to do diagnosis?
 A: Ale use job(channel) feature to send data to linter, but ECY use python3 instead.